DataDog/hiring-engineers/answers.md

 	* Write an Agent Check to collect the average metrics for each stat (points, rebounds, assists, steals, blocks, 3s, FG%, FT%) and display the data on a Timeboard.
 	* Write an Agent Check to collect the metrics for how many times a certain player is added and dropped during the day (if there's a lot of commotion, something big must have happened).
 	* Using anomalies and a monitor, I would email myself whenever a player does exceptionally well that day so that I would be able to log in to the app and pick him up on my team.
+	* I would also want to monitor the 14 players currently on my team to see who is performing well (if somebody performs below expectations a certain number of times, I might need to drop him).
 	* As fun as this all sounds, it would probably be a good idea to schedule downtimes for this monitor during work hours.

-Hey, this actually sounds like a pretty good app idea now that I think about it.
+Hey, now that I think about it, this actually sounds like a pretty good idea for an app!